I have to say that Growing Up Hungry left such a mark on me that I am still to this day discovering all the ways it

 It’s a hard road either way.

 Why not take some time to struggle to get out of your current situation?
 The other option is to continue struggling to make ends meet until you find yourself struggling the rest of your life.

 In one year we were able to pull our house out of foreclosure and get 2 months ahead on our mortgage payments.
 We paid off several credit cards that were over the limit and racking up interest at alarming rates, making minimum payments impossible from places like Sears, Art Van, Target, Chase (Bank One at the time), Lowes, Home Depot, Fingerhut.

-We were able to get current on all of our utilities and a car note that was a couple months behind and facing repossession.
+We were able to get current on all of our utilities and a car note that was a couple months behind and facing repossession when we started.

 But even greater than all of that was something I never even expected to happen.

 I found that I have much more control over my own life than I ever thought I did before choosing to live intentionally.

 I found that we could live on very little which makes things so much easier around here.
 How little could you really, truly live on a month?